-In this case, the Domain Name contains the Complainant's Trade Mark in its entirety with the addition of the word "plus".
-The addition of this word does not prevent a finding of confusing similarity.
-For the purposes of assessing identity or confusing similarity under paragraph 4(a)(i) of the Policy, it is permissible for the Panel to ignore the generic Top-Level Domain ("gTLD") which in this case is ".com".
+In this case, the Domain Name contains the Complainant's Trade Mark in its entirety except for the apostrophe and the addition of a hyphen between the two words.
+The lack of the apostrophe and addition of the hyphen do not prevent a finding of confusing similarity between the Complainant's Trade Mark and the Domain Name.
+For the purposes of assessing identity or confusing similarity under paragraph 4(a)(i) of the Policy, it is permissible for the Panel to ignore the generic Top-Level Domain which in this case is ".com".
 It is viewed as a standard registration requirement (section 1.11.1 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0")).

-The Panel finds that the Domain Name is confusingly similar to a trade mark in which the Complainant has rights, and that the requirements of paragraph 4(a)(i) of the Policy therefore are fulfilled.
+The Panel finds that the Domain Name is confusingly similar to the Trade Mark in which the Complainant has rights, and that the requirements of paragraph 4(a)(i) of the Policy therefore are fulfilled.